kuhlman-labs/GitHub-migrator/docs/IMPLEMENTATION_GUIDE.md

 ## Summary

-This implementation guide covers the internal architecture and technical details of the GitHub Migration Server.
+This implementation guide covers the internal architecture and technical details of the GitHub Migrator.
 For operational procedures, see [OPERATIONS.md](./OPERATIONS.md).
 For API usage, see [API.md](./API.md).
 For contributing, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 **Key Takeaways:**